jupyter-book/jupyter-book/docs/advanced/advanced.md

 (jupyter-cell-tags)=

-## How should I add cell tags to my notebooks?
+## How should I add cell tags and metadata to my notebooks?

 You can control the behaviour of Jupyter Book by putting custom tags in the metadata of your cells.
 This allows you to do things like